-Modern Slavery Statement 2022
+Modern Slavery Statement 2023

-This statement is published by Sonnedix Power Holdings Limited, on behalf of its subsidiary Sonnedix UK Services Limited, pursuant to section 54 of the UK Modern Slavery Act.
-It sets out the steps taken by Sonnedix Power Holdings Limited and its subsidiaries (collectively "Sonnedix") during the financial year 2022 to prevent and eradicate forced labour and human trafficking in Sonnedix's global operations and supply chains.
+This statement is published by Sonnedix Power Holdings Limited, on behalf of its subsidiary Sonnedix UK Services Limited, pursuant to section 54 of the UK Modern Slavery Act 2015 ("Act").
+It sets out the steps taken by Sonnedix Power Holdings Limited and its subsidiaries (collectively "Sonnedix") during the financial year 2023 to prevent and eradicate forced labour and human trafficking in Sonnedix's global operations and supply chains.
+It is signed by our Executive Chairman and was adopted by the Board of Directors in line with the Act.